 Even if casual dress is allowed in the dining room during formal night, you might feel out of place with others wearing suits or evening gowns.

-What Can I Wear?
+What Can I Wear to Formal Night?
 Do I Have to Wear a Tux or an Evening Gown?

 Perhaps the biggest question around formal night on a cruise is what to wear.
-What’s acceptable varies widely.
-And no, you don’t have to go out and get a tuxedo or a formal evening gown unless you want to.
+What’s acceptable is wide-ranging.
+No, you don’t have to go out and get a tuxedo or a formal evening gown unless you want to.

 For instance, you can go all out and dress up in your best evening gown or tuxedo.
 And you will see some people around the cruise ship go this route.
 But you don’t have to wear a tuxedo to enjoy the evening.